X

 – Vera Greutink

 I first connected with Vera Greutink on her popular Instagram page “GrownToCook“.
 She generously shares information and teaches others through her posts and thoughtful answers to questions.
-Vera’s authenticity and encouraging manner inspire other gardeners in the online community on her YouTube channel as well.
+Vera’s authenticity and encouraging manner also inspire other gardeners in the online community on her YouTube channel.

 Vera was kind enough to let me interview her for this post, and I’m happy to share her thoughts about gardening and her new book with you here on the blog.